Skip to main content

 What a $50,000 Salary Means in Idaho

-At $50,000 per year, the total employer cost in Idaho is $55,240 — a 1.1x multiplier.
-That means for every dollar of base salary, the employer pays an additional $0.10 in mandatory payroll taxes.
+At $50,000 per year, the total employer cost in Idaho is $55,242 — a 1.1x multiplier.
+That means for every dollar of base salary, the employer pays an additional $0.10 in mandatory payroll taxes on top of base compensation.

 These figures cover mandatory employer taxes only.
 Total compensation cost will also include health insurance ($7,000–$17,000/year typical), retirement contributions, and overhead costs (~10% of salary for workspace, equipment, software).